Share This!

 Golf

 Golf is a great sport for getting you out in the fresh air and amongst nature.
-However, you will only benefit from the exercise that golf has to offer if you leave the golf buggy behind and walk the course.
+Golf is a low-impact sport that involves walking and swinging, providing moderate exercise without putting excessive stress on the joints.
+You will benefit even more from the exercise that golf has to offer if you leave the golf buggy behind and walk the course.
 Carrying your golf bag and clubs will also help to step up your energy output.
 To make carrying your bag easier check out the golf bag blog for the best and lightest bags.

 Another amazing benefit to golf is that it can be a very social sport.
 It stimulates your endorphin production not only from the level of activity involved but the feel-good effect of spending time with friends.